Every Place in Kansas – B

 Bushong Lyon Ghost Town An old railroad town.

 Bushton/Sorghum Rice Current Town 1883-Present On the Missouri Pacific Railroad, Bushton was a rival of Cain City for the railroad.
-The latter became a ghost town when the railroad came through Bushton and bypassed Cain City.
+The latter became a ghost town when the railroad went through Bushton and bypassed Cain City.
 The name changed from Sorghum to Bushton.
 Prosper in Farmer Township was Bushton’s rival.

 Butler Washington Lost Town